tallcomponents/content/guide/pdfcontrols/winforms/introduction.md

 # Developer guide

 This developer guide helps you understand the PDFControls.NET 2 class library.
 It walks through the main concepts and illustrates them with code samples.
-This guide is not a type reference.
-This is included in the <a href="http://www.tallcomponents.com/pdfcontrols" title="Optional alternate text">evaluation download</a>.

 ## Features

 PDFControls.NET is a .NET class library that allows you to create a GUI application that handles PDF files.
 It consists of a single assembly that can be xcopy-deployed.
 It has no dependencies other than the .NET framework.
 Central to PDFControls.NET is a consistent and highly intuitive object model consisting of classes like Document, Page, Shape, Viewers, Layout Managers, etc. The focus of the development team is always to ease the task of integrating our class library in a larger application.

 ## Standard versus Professional